Forms, Handbooks & Policies

 “We regard alcohol, tobacco and drug use as destructive of both the spirit and the standard of athletic competition at The Potomac School.
 Adversely affecting both the body and the mind, alcohol, tobacco and drug use are wholly incompatible with athletic achievement.
 Student-athletes who choose to violate the training rules jeopardize team morale, team reputation, team success, and most importantly, self growth and personal safety.”

 Members of the athletic department will communicate training rules that prohibit all student-athletes from drinking, smoking, or using drugs at all times.
 The head coach, the athletic directors, and the Division Head will determine team discipline based on this policy.
 The range of response may include suspension from a team, loss of leadership roles, and/or dismissal from a team.

 If an emergency occurs, the athletic director, coach, athletic trainer, or an administrator will contact the family immediately.
-For daily schedule changes and updates, please call the Sports Hotline.
+For daily schedule changes and updates, please check the team page.
 In case of rain, students should assume that practices and games would be played unless notified by the coach or athletic department.
 For your convenience, directions to area schools may be accessed on Potomac’s web page.